Couples Therapy: What to Expect

 There's no special preparation required, but it can be helpful to:

-Talk together about your hopes - What would you like to see change or improve?
+Talk about your hopes - What would you like to see change or improve?

-Consider individual perspectives - Each partner may have different goals, and that's normal
+Consider individual perspectives - Each partner will have different goals, and that's normal

 Discuss your concerns - About therapy, about your relationship, about the process